-You’ve probably heard that cold emailing is a thing of the past and that it will send your emails directly to the spam folder and annoy your recipients, and I won’t tell you that this is impossible.
+You’ve probably heard that cold emailing is a thing of the past.
+Critics say it will send your emails directly to the spam folder annoying your recipients in the process, and I won’t tell you that this is impossible.

-As a matter of fact, 21% of opt-in emails never reach their destination – that is your recipients’ inbox.
+As a matter of fact, more than 20% of opt-in emails never reach their destination – that is, your recipients’ inbox.

-However, if you want to avoid such a scenario, you have to prepare everything in advance and warm up both your email address and your domain for this kind of activity.
+However, if you want to avoid such a scenario, you have to prepare everything in advance and warm up not only your new email address but also your domain for this kind of activity.